Back to Decks

 While Airship represents the deck’s most powerful top end, many games are actually won by leaning on Obsessive Pursuit as the core engine.
 Pursuit provides steady card advantage and turns even small creatures into real threats, producing constant pressure.
 The ramp package ties this together by enabling explosive starts, crewing airships, and making efficient use of clue tokens and attack triggers.

 Beseech the Mirror also gives the deck a strong toolbox angle.
-Because the list is built to consistently bargain Beseech, it can reliably access powerful silver bullets or removal spell.
+Because the list is built to consistently bargain Beseech, it can reliably access powerful silver bullets or removal spells.

 Overall, the deck is highly synergistic without being fragile.
 Each card functions well on its own, but together they create a resilient midrange strategy that excels at grinding, scaling into the late game, and pivoting its win condition based on the matchup and texture of the game.